Physical vs phantom dark energy after DESI: thawing quintessence in a curved background

 Since the number of parameters is the same in all three models ($w_0, \Omega_{\rm K0}$ in oTQ1,2), the best-fit log-likelihood comparison is enough to show the model comparison.
 We see that oTQ1 and oTQ2 are slightly preferred over $w_0w_a$CDM.
 Although this is not significant, it is enough to show that the phantom crossing is not inevitable or even preferred.

-We also checked the constraints on $H_0$ and found no significant differences between these three models.
-The Hubble tension \citep{DiValentino:2021izs,Dinda:2021ffa,Lee:2022cyh} is not improved or worsened by the thawing quintessence models with nonzero cosmic curvature.
+Note that in general, models of quintessence worsen the $H_0$ tension \citep{Vagnozzi:2019ezj,Banerjee:2020xcn,DiValentino:2021izs,Dinda:2021ffa,Lee:2022cyh}, but we checked the constraints on $H_0$ and found no significant differences between these three models.
+Thus, this tension is not improved or worsened by the thawing quintessence models with nonzero cosmic curvature.

 A dark energy parametrization is a simple and useful way to do data analysis in cosmology -- but preferably we need to show that a physically motivated model of dark energy, in this case a realistic thawing quintessence, produces similar results \citep{DESI:2024kob,Akrami:2025zlb,Borghetto:2025jrk,Shajib:2025tpd,Wolf:2025jlc,Dubey:2025cdk,Tada:2024znt,Ramadan:2024kmn,Wolf:2024eph,Berbig:2024aee,Goldstein:2022okd,Payeur:2024dnq,Velten:2014nra,Steinhardt:2025znn}.
 We consider a class of realistic thawing quintessence models in the presence of cosmic curvature.
 In the presence of matter, radiation, and curvature, a general quintessence field obeys the evolution equations \citep{Clemson:2008ua,Dinda:2017swh,Bhattacharya:2024hep,Andriot:2024jsh}: